mrmarkuz/ns8-samba/README.md

 the `ipaddress` attribute in the Provision section), it will be **inaccessible** to clients from other networks.

+## Samba Audit

+User activity on shared folders is recorded in a TimescaleDB instance.

+Access TimescaleDB on port 15432 as user `postgres` (full privileges) or `samba_audit` (select-only privileges).
+Passwords are saved into `state/timescaledb.env`

+By default, no events from the Samba `vfs_full_audit` module are logged.
+Audit logging must be explicitly enabled per share using the share management actions.
+For example:

+    api-cli run module/samba1/alter-share --data '{"name":"myshare","enable_audit":true}'

+To include failed access attempts in the audit log, add the `log_failed_events` attribute:

+    api-cli run module/samba1/alter-share --data '{"name":"myshare","enable_audit":true,"log_failed_events":true}'

+The following events are logged to TimescaleDB by default:

+* **Success events**: `create_file unlinkat renameat mkdirat fsetxattr`
+* **Failure events**: `create_file openat unlinkat renameat mkdirat fsetxattr`

+You can override these defaults using the following environment variables:

+* `SAMBA_AUDIT_SUCCESS`
+* `SAMBA_AUDIT_FAILURE`

+For example, to log all successful events, add the following line to the `state/environment` file:

+    SAMBA_AUDIT_SUCCESS=all

+The change takes effect the next time an `alter-share` or `add-share` action is executed.

+Review the current audit settings with this command:

+    podman exec samba-dc net conf list

 ## Restore from backup

 The module backup contains shared folders, home dirs and DC state.